AhmedAbouzaid1/Medical-Question-Answering-System/README.md

 | BiGRU | 86.9% | 87.1% | 87.2% | 87.1% |
 | BBBSM | **87.2%** | **87.2%** | 88% | **87.6%** |

+The  examples  below  illustrate  the  retrieved answers for sample questions that we used during evaluating our QA system.

+Q1: _What are the symptoms of lung cancer?_
+A1: _The   symptoms   of   lung   cancer   include:hemoptysis with chest pain stem in bloodshot couwith weight loss sticky or purulent sputum with...slightly... chest  pain  fever  with  cough  plantingspread lung nodules._

+Q2: _What is coronavirus?_
+A2: _Coronavirus are a type of virus - there aremany kinds, and some of them can cause disease.Examples of coronaviruses include the commoncold,  flu,  to  more  severe  diseases  like  MiddleEast  Respiratory  Syndrome  (MERS-CoV)  andSevere Acute Respiratory Syndrome (SARS-CoV)._